-- 2.1 The word "uncertainty" means doubt, and thus in its broadest sense "uncertainty of measurement" means doubt about the validity of the result of a measurement. - 2.2 Measurement uncertainty is defined as "parameter, associated with the result of a measurement that characterizes the dispersion of the values that could reasonably be attributed to the measurand" [5].
-The word "measurand" is further defined in analytical chemistry term as "particular quantity or concentration of a species subject to measurement" (such as copper content in water). - 2.3 This definition is also consistent with other concepts of uncertainty of measurement, such as: - a measure of the possible error in the estimated value of the measurand as provided by the result of a measurement; - an estimate characterizing the range of values within which the true value of a measurand lies. - 2.4 When uncertainty is evaluated and reported in a specified way, it indicates the level of confidence that the value actually lies within the range defined by the uncertainty interval.
+- 2.1 The word "uncertainty" means doubt, and thus in its broadest sense "uncertainty of measurement" means doubt about the validity of the result of a measurement. - 2.2 Measurement uncertainty is defined as "parameter associated with the result of a measurement that characterizes the dispersion of the values that could reasonably be attributed to the measurand" (Eurachem Guide).
+The word "measurand" is further defined in analytical chemistry term as a "particular quantity or concentration of a species subject to measurement" (such as copper content in water). - 2.3 When uncertainty is evaluated and reported, it indicates the level of confidence that the value actually lies within the range defined by the uncertainty interval.

-3.0 Reasons for Estimating Uncertainty
+3.0 Reasons for Evaluating Uncertainty

-- 3.1 There is a growing awareness that analytical data for use in any decision process must be technically sound and defensible.
-Limits of uncertainty are required which need to be supported by suitable documentary evidence in the form of statistical control as for some kind of 'quality assurance'.
-When a measurement process is demonstrated by such statistical control, the accuracy of the process can be implied to characterize the accuracy of all data produced by it. - 3.2 It is a recognized fact that any chemical analysis is subject to imperfections.
-Such imperfection gives rise to an error in the final test result.
-Some of these are due to random effects, typically due to unpredictable variations of influence quantities, such as fluctuations in temperature, humidity or variability in the performance of the analyst.
-Other imperfections are due to the practical limits to which correction can be made for systematic effects, such as offset of a measuring instrument, drift in its characteristics between calibrations, personal bias in reading an analogue scale or the uncertainty of the value of a reference standard. - 3.3 Every time a measurement is taken under essentially the same conditions.
+- 3.1 All measurements contain some uncertainties.
+Uncertainty of measurement is the doubt that exists about the result of any measurement and may be due to random errors, such as fluctuations in temperature, humidity, instrument signal variations or variability in the performance of the analyst.
+It may also be due to the practical limits to which correction can be made for systematic effects, such as offset of a measuring instrument, drift in its characteristics between calibrations, personal bias in reading an analogue scale or the uncertainty of the value of a reference standard. - 3.2 Every time a measurement of a method is taken under essentially the same conditions.
 Random effects give rise to random errors from various sources and this affects the measured value.
 Repeated measurements will show variation and a scatter of test results on both sides of the average value.
 Statisticians say that random errors affect the precision, or reproducibility.
 A number of sources may contribute to this variability, and their influence may be changing continually.
-They cannot be completely eliminated but can be reduced by increasing the number of replicated analysis. - 3.4 Systematic errors emanate from systematic effects.
+They cannot be completely eliminated but can be reduced by increasing the number of replicated analysis. - 3.3 Systematic errors emanate from systematic effects.
 They cause all the results to be in error in the same sense, i.e. either producing consistently higher or lower results than the true value.
 They remain unchanged when a test is repeated under the same conditions.
 These effects also cannot be eliminated but may be reduced or corrected with a correction factor if a systematic effect is recognized.
-In fact, systematic errors must be first dealt with before estimating any uncertainty in a chemical analysis.
+In fact, systematic errors must be first dealt with to maintain trueness to the test result before evaluating any uncertainty in a chemical analysis.

-- 3.5 Hence, measurement uncertainty is a quantitative indication of the quality of the test result produced.
+- 3.4 Hence, measurement uncertainty is a quantitative indication of the quality of the test result produced.
 It reflects how well the result represents the value of the quantity being measured.
 It allows the data users to assess the reliability of the result and have confidence in the comparability of results generated elsewhere on the same sample or same population of the samples.
-Such confidence is important in the attempt to remove barriers to trade internationally. - 3.6 An understanding of the measurement uncertainty helps also in the validation of a new test method or a modified test method.
+Such confidence is important in the attempt to remove barriers to trade internationally. - 3.5 An understanding of the measurement uncertainty helps also in the validation of a new test method or a modified test method.
 One can suggest additional experiments to fine tune the test method if the uncertainty of the results is found to be large.
-One can also optimize the critical steps in a chemical analytical procedure in order to reduce uncertainty. - 3.7 By quoting measurement uncertainty, the laboratory operator reflects well on the technical competence of his laboratory staff performing the analysis and helps to communicate the limitations of test results to his customer.
+One can also optimize the critical steps in a chemical analytical procedure in order to reduce uncertainty. - 3.6 By quoting measurement uncertainty, the laboratory operator reflects well on the technical competence of his laboratory staff performing the analysis and helps to communicate the limitations of test results to his customer.